 It’s still an anniversary worth noting.
 Those attending the Los Angeles area program will have the chance to meet with crew members in their 80s and 90s and will get the opportunity to hear their insight.
 Still, it’s a different kind of anniversary, for good or ill, depending on your view.

-Filed under: The Other Spies | Tagged: A movie version of The Man From U.N.C.L.E.?, Armie Hammer, Guy Ritchie, Hans Zimmer, Henry Cavill, James Bond Films, Jerry Goldsmith, Jon Burlingame, Man of Steel, R.I.P.D., Skyfall, The Lone Ranger, The Man From U.N.C.L.E, The Other Spies, TV spy shows | 2 Comments »
+Filed under: The Other Spies | Tagged: A movie version of The Man From U.N.C.L.E.?, Armie Hammer, David McCallum, Henry Cavill, MeTV, Robert Vaughn, The Man From U.N.C.L.E, The Other Spies, TV spy shows | 2 Comments »